Weinstein Co.’s bankruptcy could bring new wave of accusers

 LOS ANGELES (AP) — Is #MeToo part two on the way?

-With its bankruptcy, the Weinstein Co. has tossed out the non-disclosure agreements that officials say co-founder and former CEO Harvey Weinstein wielded as a weapon in his sexual misconduct to keep women quiet.

-That brought with it the possibility Tuesday that a new wave of victims and witnesses would come forward with allegations against Weinstein, who was fired in October.
+With its bankruptcy, the Weinstein Co. has tossed out the non-disclosure agreements that officials say its co-founder and former CEO Harvey Weinstein wielded as a weapon in his sexual predation, bringing with it the possibility of a whole new wave of victims coming forward.

+Bankruptcy filings are normally shrouded in the jargon of finance, but on this point the movie and TV studio was clear:

+“Since October, it has been reported that Harvey Weinstein used non-disclosure agreements as a secret weapon to silence his accusers,” a Weinstein Co. statement said.
+“Effective immediately, those ‘agreements’ end.
+No one should be afraid to speak out or coerced to stay quiet.”

 Most Read Nation & World Stories